Adamtronsky/Karaneko-Prologue-Lore/People/real people/The gang.md

 - cool ppl
-- [[Karam (IRL)]] is boss; the whole gang is very attached to Karam, and the situation degraded for everyone once Karam isolated himself.
+- [[Karam(Earth)]] is boss; the whole gang is very attached to Karam, and the situation degraded for everyone once Karam isolated himself.
 - [[Sari]]
 - Used to have tournaments every week at [[Karam's Home|Karam's]]. [[Mupton]] forgot his controller there
 - [[Ark]]